 Michigan is among just a handful of states that has legalized the sale of online lottery games.
-The state’s iLotto operation went live in August 2014 and has since grown by leaps and bounds, today offering over 50 instant win games, Keno, and popular draw games such as PowerBall and Mega Millions.
+The state’s iLotto operation went live in August 2014 and has since grown by leaps and bounds, today offering over 50 instant win games, Keno, and popular MI draw games such as PowerBall, Mega Millions, and Michigan Daily 3.
 It is unequivocally the most successful legal iLotto operation in the United States.

 The online lottery is accessible to any Michigan resident over the age of 18.
 Learn more about the Michigan iLotto in the sections below, including how to sign up, what games are online, and how you can capitalize on the myriad promotional offers and promo codes available to new players.